rei-vilo/emCode/docs/Boards/SiliconLabs/index.md

-# Manage the Silicon Labs boards
+# Manage the Silicon Labs platform

 ![](img/Logo-064-SiLabs-2.png) The Silicon Labs platform supports boards based on the BG22, BG24 and BG27 SoCs.